-Federal and state laws protect the privacy of your medical records and personal health information (PHI).
+Federal and state laws protect the privacy of your medical records and protected health information (PHI).
 We protect your PHI as required by these laws.
 Your PHI includes the information you gave us when you enrolled in this plan.
-You will get a paper from us called the "Notice of Privacy Practice".
+You will get a paper from us called Neighborhood's Notice of Privacy Practices.
 This notice explains how we keep your PHI safe.